viaict/viaduct/README.md

 ### Python environment

-Development can be done using only `docker` and `docker-compose`, then you can skip this step and the ruby and node setup.
+Development can be done using only `docker` and `docker-compose`, then you can skip this step and the node setup.

 For the Python dependencies, usage of virtual environments is recommended.
 All dependencies are listed in `requirements.in`.